SDPB Arts

 I didn't think that I was that standout as an academic or an athlete that I could actually, you know, go someplace.

-And so having that guidance by some of the instructors at the Oscar Howe Summer Art Institute to consider either going to University of South Dakota or to the Institute of American Indian Arts in Santa Fe, New Mexico, that was a pivotal moment for me.
+And so having that guidance by some of the instructors at the Oscar Howe Summer Institute to consider either going to University of South Dakota or to the Institute of American Indian Arts in Santa Fe, New Mexico.

-It made me decide quickly like, what do you want to do?
+It made me decide quickly, like, what do you want to do?

-And so I definitely looked at IAIA in Santa Fe, just because it was intriguing to think about Native art, especially contemporary Native art, as I was made aware of it just then by Oscar Howe.
+And so I definitely looked at IAIA in Santa Fe just because, it was intriguing to think about native art, especially contemporary native art, as I was made aware of it just then by Oscar Howe.

 So that's kind of the whole story behind that.

-As I grew with that art institute, that I realized that there was a responsibility that I was receiving, and that was to make sure that I would become versed in Oscar Howe's biography.
+As I grew with that art Institute, that I realized that there was a responsibility that I was receiving, and that was to make sure that I would become versed in Oscar Howe's biography.

-It was culture, it was spirituality.
+It was spirituality.

-There was definitely no separation.
+It was just being there was never definitely no separation.

-And so a lot of that thought is still carried today, but it's also being magnified and encouraged today as far as how do you start to talk to students who come from reservation lands, tribal lands, and encourage them to think that they hold greatness.
+As far as how do you start to talk to students who come from reservation lands, tribal lands, and encourage them to think that they hold greatness.

 There's no right or wrong when it comes to art.

-And so you're not still so stuck on something that's only in the past.
+And so you're not still so stuck on something that's only in the past, you know, you're not staying in only one lane of making art.

 You're witnessing new things happen every day.

-And if you're in touch with the media that's around you, if you're looking at TV, today it's the internet, you know, social media, that's the way that most people consume what's happening in the world.
+And if you're in touch with the media that's around you, if you're if you're looking at TV today, it's the internet, you know, social media.

-You know, there's people who are making art that's in the streets, you know, in the grass fields, you know, all of these different places that art can exist.
+You know, there's people who are making art that's in the streets, you know, in the grass fields, you know, all these different places that art can exist and that can be exciting to a person.

-And for me, that is what is what is exciting for me and what helps me start to imagine, "Well, what can I do next?"
+And for me, that is what is what is exciting for me and what helps me start to imagine, well, what can I do next?

-I do love a certain look to my paintings and I will always practice, because that's what makes me feel good and I like to do that.
+Now, I do love a certain look to my paintings, and I will always practice because that's what makes me feel good.

 But I'm also not scared to embrace things that might happen, that I can explore something totally different.